 When discussing services with a Financial Professional you should understand which services your Financial Professional can provide.
-Financial Professionals are restricted as to the services they can provide and sometimes by the types of securities for which they can provide advice or recommendations.
-These restrictions are based on the exams they have passed, the designations they maintain, as well as the state in which they reside.
-Each additional exam a Financial Professional passes allows them to provide additional services and/or recommendations.
-Each designation a Financial Professional maintains has unique qualification standards and ongoing maintenance expectations.
-Each state has its own securities laws that dictate who can offer investment services in their state, and how each individual can offer investment services in their state.
-The following is a list of services and products for which a Financial Professional is allowed to offer based on this criteria.
+Financial Professionals are restricted as to the types of securities for which they can provide recommendations, based on the FINRA exams they have passed.
+Each additional exam a Financial Professional passes allows them to provide additional recommendations.
+The following is the list of exams and the associated products for which a Financial Professional is allowed to offer services.

-- FINRA Series 7 Exam Limits a Financial Professional to providing recommendations on public offerings and/or private placements of corporate securities (stocks and bonds), rights, warrants, mutual funds, money market funds, unit investment trusts ("UIT"), exchange traded products, 529 plans, real estate investment trusts ("REIT"), options on mortgage backed securities, government securities, repurchase agreements ("REPO"), and certificates of accrual on government securities, direct participation programs ("DPP"), municipal securities, hedge funds, venture capital offerings, variable annuities ("VA"), variable life insurance ("VUL"), local government investment pools ("LGIP"), and closed-end funds.
-The Series 7 exam is called the general securities representative exam as it allows Financial Professionals to make recommendations on the largest number of securities products. - FINRA Series 6 Exam Limits a Financial Professional to providing recommendations on VAs, VULs, UIT, 529 plans, LGIP, and closed-end funds on the initial offering only. - FINRA Series 22 Exam Limits a Financial Professional to providing recommendations on DPPs including real estate, oil and gas, and equipment leasing, and limited partnerships ("LP"), limited liability companies ("LLC"), and S-Corporation securities. - FINRA Series 52 Exam Limits a Financial Professional to providing recommendations on municipal securities. - FINRA Series 62 Exam Limits a Financial Professional to providing recommendations on stocks, bonds, closedend funds, and exchange traded products.
-This exam is commonly used in combination with the Series 6 exam.
+- Series 7 Exam Limits a Financial Professional to providing recommendations on public offerings and/or private placements of corporate securities (stocks and bonds), rights, warrants, mutual funds, money market funds, unit investment trusts ("UIT"), exchange traded products, 529 plans, real estate investment trusts ("REIT"), options on mortgage backed securities, government securities, repurchase agreements ("REPO") and certificates of accrual on government securities, direct participation programs ("DPP"), municipal securities, hedge funds, venture capital offerings, variable annuities ("VA"), variable life insurance ("VUL"), local government investment pools ("LGIP") and closed-end funds.
+The Series 7 exam is called the general securities representative exam as it allows Financial Professionals to make recommendations on the largest number of securities products. - Series 6 Exam Limits a Financial Professional to providing recommendations on VAs, VULs, UIT, 529 plans, LGIP, and closed-end funds on the initial offering only - Series 22 Exam Limits a Financial Professional to providing recommendations on DPPs including real estate, oil and gas, and equipment leasing, and limited partnerships ("LP"), limited liability companies ("LLC"), and S-Corporation securities - Series 52 Exam Limits a Financial Professional to providing recommendations on municipal securities - Series 62 Exam Limits a Financial Professional to providing recommendations on stocks, bonds, closed-end funds, and exchange traded products.
+This exam is commonly used in combination with the Series 6 exam. - Series 82 Exam Limits a Financial Professional to providing recommendations on private placement securities which are non-public securities offerings sold under an available registration exemption outlined in the Securities Act of 1933